 Synonyms: verrucous endocarditis

-Although the condition is classically associated with SLE, it can also occur in antiphospholipid syndrome (APS), whether primary or secondary.
-High antibody titres are associated with high risk.
+Although the condition is classically associated with SLE, it can also occur in antiphospholipid syndrome (APS).

 - Most patients with Libman-Sacks endocarditis are asymptomatic.